-ILR undergraduate students (first-years, sophomores, and juniors) who have secured unpaid or minimally paid summer internships are eligible to apply for funding through the Student Assembly Summer Experience Grant (SASEG) and the below ILR alumni-funded awards.
+ILR undergraduate students (first-years, sophomores, and juniors) who have secured unpaid or minimally paid summer internships are eligible to apply for funding.

-Complete one application here and you will be considered for all funds that apply to you.
+Complete one application here and you will be considered for all funds that apply to you (refer to the list below to determine which funds are still available).
 Please note the application portal is managed through the College of Arts and Sciences, but all ILR applications are forwarded to our office for review.
 While the SASEG will not consider your expected student contribution in your financial aid package, we encourage you to include this information in your application since it will be considered for the ILR alumni-funded awards.

 You must have a secured internship offer in order to be eligible for any of the funding sources.

 - 2020 applications are being accepted on an ongoing basis for the funds noted as OPEN only